sideos/sideos-did-method/README.md

 1. generate 256 random bits
 2. create a key pair from the P-256 elliptic curve (secp256r1)
 4. create a SHA-256 hash of the public key in a DER format with a length of 256 bits
 5. base58 encode the hash

+The DID created is globally unique.

 Example:
 did:sideos:v001:7VGxVw7FoxSPfrSsLv1cRT2BsUNfsjDh74gBH6v79tkV

-The method-specific-id is used to create the DID following the syntax above.

-The DID created is globally unique.

 ### DID Documents

-sideos DID documents follow the [DID Core Specification](https://www.w3.org/TR/did-core/#abstract) utlizing the JSON-LD format.
+sideos DID documents follow the [DID Core Specification](https://www.w3.org/TR/did-core/#abstract) utilizing the JSON-LD format.

 ## CRUD Operations